pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 - After scaling in the cluster, the number of TiKV replicas in the cluster should be greater than the number of `max-replicas` set in PD.
 By default, the number of TiKV replicas needs to be greater than three.

-Take the TidbCluster #2 created in [the last section](#step-2-deploy-the-new-tidbcluster-to-join-the-tidb-cluster) as an example.
+Take the second TidbCluster created in [the last section](#step-2-deploy-the-new-tidbcluster-to-join-the-tidb-cluster) as an example.
 First, set the number of replicas of PD, TiKV, and TiDB to `0`.
-If you enable other components such as TiFlash, TiCDC, and Pump, set the number of these replicas to `0`:
+If you have enabled other components such as TiFlash, TiCDC, and Pump, set the number of these replicas to `0`:

 {{< copyable "shell-regular" >}}